 Purchase Requisitions, Purchase Orders, & Invoices

 Requests for the purchase of supplies and equipment are made on the appropriate Purchase Requisition (PR) form.
 Once the authorized area Vice President or designee approves the PR, it is forwarded to the Purchasing Department where a Purchase Order (PO) is prepared in SAP based on the information on the PR.
-The PO is then reviewed for release by the VP of Administrative Services and the original PO is later signed by the Administrative VP or his/her designee.
+The PO is then reviewed for release by the VP of Administrative Services and the original PO is later signed by the initiating manager followed by the Administrative VP or his/her designee.
 The PO and the Invoice are then submitted to the campus Accounts Payable Department for processing.

 Payment by the District Accounts Payable department can only be made upon receipt of all of the following: